Mobile-clogging transition in a Fermi-like model of counterflowing particles: Results

-These results show a abrupt transition between a mobile phase ($m_{\infty }>0 $) to a clogging phase ($m_{\infty }=0$).
-This transition is preceded by a initial slip of mobility.
-This occurs because when the interaction of the environment with objects decreases, i.e., $\alpha $ enlarges, the objects initially gain mobility presenting an initial slip of the mobility, given that their momenta.
+These results show an abrupt transition between a mobile phase ($m_{\infty }>0$) to a clogging phase ($m_{\infty }=0$).
+This transition is preceded by an initial slip of mobility.
+This occurs because when the interaction of the environment with objects decreases, i.e., $\alpha $ enlarges, the objects initially gain mobility presenting an initial slip of the mobility, given their high momenta.
 But as $\alpha $ enlarges even more, the interaction among the objects really increases, until it finally destroys the mobility.
 In this case the motion is random only when cell occupation assumes exactly the value $\sigma _{\max }$.
-The high momenta of the objects that ignore the environment is a important enemy to make the system reaches the clogging situation due to the strong interaction effects among objects.
+The high momenta of the objects that ignore the environment is an important constraint to make the system reaches the clogging situation due to the strong interaction effects among objects.
 It is interesting to observe that the abrupt transition to a clogging phase occurs with a high peak of density immediately followed by a large number of smaller peaks of bottlenecks, as suggested by Figs. \ref {Fig:Different_frames_for_jamming} and \ref{Fig:Vicinity_of_transition}.

 This analysis concerned $\sigma _{\max }=1$.
-So the question is, we should observe anomalous effects for $\sigma _{\max }>1$, which in our systems means to consider small objects or simply, or more \textquotedblleft particles\textquotedblright\ occupying the same \textquotedblleft orbital\textquotedblright ?
+So the question is, we should observe anomalous effects for $\sigma _{\max }>1$, which in our systems means to consider small objects or simply, more \textquotedblleft particles\textquotedblright\ occupying the same \textquotedblleft orbital\textquotedblright ?
 In this case we can observe a clogging transition for a $\alpha _{c}^{(1)}$ and a recovering of mobility of the system for a $\alpha _{c}^{(2)}>$ $\alpha _{c}^{(1)}$?
-Yes, it occurs.
+Yes, it ocurrs.
 So we analyze simulations of mobility considering now $\sigma _{\max }>1$.
 In this case it is important to make a distinction, density and occupation.
 We define as density $\rho =\frac{N}{L}$ where $N$ is the number of particles and $L$ the system size, or simply the number of cells.
-Occupation is different, which here is defined as $o=\frac{N}{\sigma _{\max }L}$.
-Thus we prepared two experiments, one of them, we change $\sigma _{\max }$ keeping the density constant, and another simulation, we change $\sigma _{\max }$ keeping constant the occupation.
+Occupation is a different concept, which here is defined as $o=\frac{N}{\sigma _{\max }L}$.
+Thus we prepared two experiments, so that in one of them, we change $\sigma _{\max }$ keeping the density constant, and in another simulation, we change $\sigma _{\max }$ keeping constant the occupation.
 And two surprising results are observed.